Formstone/Formstone/src/docs/touch.md

 ### Basic

-Touch normalizes mouse and touch events in the context of a few basic gestures: `tap`, `pan` and `scale`.
+Touch normalizes mouse and touch events in the context of a few basic gestures: `tap`, `pan`, `swipe` and `scale`.
 It is up to the developer to utilize the events.
 Events emitted by Touch will contain the following extra properties:

 | Key | Description |
 | --- | --- |